How to File a Charge of Discrimination

 1. What Is A Charge Of Discrimination?

-A charge of discrimination is a signed statement that an employer, union or employment agency has discriminated against you.
-It asks a federal or state governmental agency to investigate the discrimination that occurred.
+A charge (or claim or complaint) of discrimination is a signed statement that an employer, union, or employment agency has discriminated against you.
+It asks a federal or state governmental agency to investigate the discrimination.

 2. Who Should File A Charge of Discrimination?